lechnerc77/gen_ai_starter_fork/README.md

    cd gen_ai_setup
    ```

 1. Change the variables in the `terraform.tfvars` file to meet your requirements.
+Do not forget to assign your user to the `ai_launchpad_user` variable.

 1. Export the variables for user name and password: